adriantich/DnoisE/README.md

 __*ENTROPY CORRECTION (-e|-y|-x)*__

 As described in Antich et al. (2021) a correction of the distance value (d) in Edgar's algorithm (2016) can be performed using the entropy values of each codon position in coding barcodes.
-We performed DnoisE for COI Leray/Leray-XT primers (Leray et al. 2013; Wangensteen et al. 2018) and therefore sequences start with a codon position 3 and the first codon position is in the second sequence position as follow
+We performed DnoisE for COI Leray/Leray-XT primers (Leray et al. 2013; Wangensteen et al. 2018) and consequently sequences start with a codon position 3 and the first codon position is in the second sequence position as follow

 ```console
 seq       --> T-T-T-G-A-G-T-T-C-A-A-T-...